mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ## Dark color scheme application

-For an application with just dark mode, set the default mode to `dark`:
+For an application that only has a dark mode, set the default mode to `dark`:

 ```js
 const theme = extendTheme({